An Architect’s Guide to Glazing

 Tempering

 Tempered glass (also sometimes called toughened glass) has been heat treated to make it stronger.
 This is required for code compliance in certain situations, for example on glass doors where there would be a safety problem if the glass breaks.
-At Renaissance, we supply ALL our windows, doors, and enclosure systems with tempered glass fitted as standard, exceeding code requirements.
+At Renaissance, we supply all our windows, doors, and enclosure systems with tempered glass fitted as standard, exceeding code requirements.

 Laminating